axelw/node-sublime-build/README.md

 		{ "keys": ["super+ctrl+x"], "command": "build", "args": {"variant": "Debug-Brk"} }
 	]

+The `run` script calls a [gruntfile](http://http://gruntjs.com/) to package the HTML templates into a single file, from which each view of a SPA fetches its portion.

+It also calls [browserify](http://browserify.org/) to create a package of JavaScripts (no AMD right now).

+So the whole thing is useful when working on a [project-template](https://github.com/axelw/project-template)

 ## Known knowns

 - the file called by node is assumed to be named `server.js`